Pod sretnom zvijezdom

 "Pod sretnom zvijezdom" (Under a lucky star) is a Croatian telenovela written by Diana Pečkaj Vuković.
 Main director is Branko Ivanda, while the other directors include Daniel Kušan, Mladen Dizdar, Aldo Tardozzi and Tomislav Rukavina.
-Telenovela started filming February 6, 2011.
-"PSZ" has started broadcasting on March 14, 2011 on Nova TV at 6 pm.
+Telenovela started filming on 6 February 2011.
+"PSZ" started broadcasting on 14 March 2011 on Nova TV at 6 pm.

 Plot

 Elizabeth "Betty" Vrban brings together her closest childhood friends for her 40th birthday celebration.
 Each woman expresses one wish during the blowing of birthday candles.
 The next day those wishes start to come true.
 Their lives start to change dramatically.

 Music

 The title track "I remember only happy days" is a Croatian music classic, and a big 1980s hit sung by Gabi Novak.
 The authors of the song are Kemal Monteno and Arsen Dedić.
 For the purposes of telenovela, they recorded a special version of the song which was sung by a young Croatian singer Ivana Starčević.